HellperKK/Stoicos/Guide/ENG.md

     }
   )

-#Draws sprites depending of the state of the game
+; Draws sprites depending of the state of the game
 = :draw (function :state
     {
       (bind [:x :y] state)